Capgemini: History

+In June 2021, Capgemini partnered with Sanofi, Orange and Generali to launch Future4care, a European start-up accelerator focused on digital healthcare.
+In 2021, Capgemini acquired RXP Services and Acclimation in Australia to expand its operations in Australia.
+Also in 2021, Capgemini acquired Australian company Empired and its New Zealand subsidiary Intergen.
+In January 2022, the company set up an international quantum computing laboratory, called Capgemini Quantum Lab or Capgemini Q-Lab, in collaboration with IBM.
+It can be used by Capgemini's clients to build in-house quantum computing applications and licensable technologies.
+In July 2022, it was reported that Capgemini had, via roughly 250 separate contracts between itself and various elements of the French state, allegedly been paid €1.1 billion by the French government between 2017 and 2022, operating across areas such as the economy, the armed forces, health, the environment, national education, the interior, foreign affairs, labor, agriculture, and culture.
+In August 2023, Capgemini announced that it was launching its own generative AI offerings.

+In 2024, Capgemini acquired the enterprise data management company Syniti, which specialised in data quality, data migration, and regulatory compliance.
+That same year, it secured a contract worth up to £574 million to run legacy tax management systems for His Majesty's Revenue & Customs.
+In July 2025, Capgemini acquired technology outsourcing firm WNS Global Services in a $3.3 billion cash deal.
+The transaction expanded the range of Capgemini's generative AI-based products.
+In November of that year, it completed its purchase of managed services provider Cloud4C.
+As of 2025, the company has over 423,400 employees in approximately 50 countries.
+In March 2026, the company partnered with the US firm OpenAI for the latter's platform for building, deploying, and managing AI coworkers.

+Capgemini office in Madrid, Spain and Kraków, Poland.

 Subdivisions

 Sogeti

 Sogeti is a wholly owned subsidiary of Capgemini Group, spun off in 2002.
 It is an information technology consulting company specialising in technology and engineering professional services.

 Capgemini Research Institute

 Capgemini Research Institute is the company's in-house think tank, launched in 2012.
 It produces reports on current trends and concerns in business and technology, based on research, data, and surveys.

 Applied Innovation Exchange

 Applied Innovation Exchange (AIE) is Capgemini's network of innovation labs, and was launched in 2016.
 The labs enable clients to exchange with designers, industry experts, business and technology partners, research organizations, and startups, and Capgemini has AIEs worldwide.

 Capgemini Invent

 Capgemini Invent was launched in 2018 as the design and consulting subdivision of the Capgemini Group.
 It is the rebranding and enlargement of Capgemini Consulting.
 As of 2023, the subdivision had approximately 10,000 employees in 60 locations worldwide.
 These include staff from frog design, Fahrenheit 212, Idean, and June21.